Maxime Bouttier

 Maxime Andre Selam Bouttier (born 22 April 1993) is a French-Indonesian actor and model.
 He is known for portraying Gede in the film Ticket to Paradise (2022).

 Personal life

-Maxime Andre Selam Bouttier was born on 22 April 1993 in Poitiers, France, as the eldest child and only son of the two children of Siti Purnawanti (1965–2024) and Patrice Bouttier.
+Maxime Andre Selam Bouttier was born on 22 April 1993 in Poitiers, France, as the eldest child and only son of Siti Purnawanti (1965–2024) and Patrice Bouttier.
 He has a younger sister, Elodie.